BenASwenson/cicd_with_jenkins/README.md

 ### Building CI
 ![diagram](JenkinsDiagram.png?raw=true "Jenkins")
-- create a ssh connection from our localhost to github
+# create a ssh connection from our localhost to github
   - generate new ssh key pair on our localhost
-    - with gitbash, in our .ssh folder, enter the command: `ssh-keygen -t rsa -b 4096 -C "bswenson@globalsparta.com"
+    - with gitbash open as administrator, in our .ssh folder, enter the command: `ssh-keygen -t rsa -b 4096 -C "bswenson@globalsparta.com"`
     - it will ask us where to save the file.
 Here we enter the name of the file - `eng110_bens`
-    - we can select `enter` twice because we don't need a keyphrase
+    - we can select `enter` twice because we don't need a passphrase
     - check in the .ssh folder to be sure the key pair has been created, one private and the other with a .pub suffix
 - go into the .pub file with `cat eng110_bens.pub`
   - copy the entire key